Aliases for ACD Gene

 GeneCards Summary for ACD Gene

-ACD (Adrenocortical Dysplasia Homolog (Mouse)) is a Protein Coding gene.
-Diseases associated with ACD include hereditary isolated aplastic anemia and dyskeratosis congenita.
-Among its related pathways are Cell Cycle, Mitotic and Lysosome.
-GO annotations related to this gene include telomeric DNA binding and DNA polymerase binding.
+ACD (ACD Shelterin Complex Subunit And Telomerase Recruitment Factor) is a Protein Coding gene.
+Diseases associated with ACD include Dyskeratosis Congenita, Autosomal Dominant 6 and Hoyeraal Hreidarsson Syndrome.
+Among its related pathways are Meiosis and Chromosome Maintenance.
+Gene Ontology (GO) annotations related to this gene include DNA polymerase binding.

 Component of the shelterin complex (telosome) that is involved in the regulation of telomere length and protection.
-Shelterin associates with arrays of double-stranded TTAGGG repeats added by telomerase and protects chromosome ends; without its protective activity, telomeres are no longer hidden from the DNA damage surveillance and chromosome ends are inappropriately processed by DNA repair pathways.
+Shelterin associates with arrays of double-stranded TTAGGG repeats added by telomerase and protects chromosome ends.
+Without its protective activity, telomeres are no longer hidden from the DNA damage surveillance and chromosome ends are inappropriately processed by DNA repair pathways.
 Promotes binding of POT1 to single-stranded telomeric DNA.
 Modulates the inhibitory effects of POT1 on telomere elongation.
-The ACD-POT1 heterodimer enhances telomere elongation by increasing telomerase processivity.
-Plays a role in shelterin complex assembly.
+The ACD-POT1 heterodimer enhances telomere elongation by recruiting telomerase to telomeres and increasing its processivity.
 May play a role in organogenesis.